Scripting

 Browser Support: IE, Chrome, Firefox

-usage: setInnerText <attribute=value> <value>
+usage: setInnerText <wpt-selector> <value>

 example: setInnerText contentEditable'true %MSG%

-<attribute=value> - DOM element to set the innerText of
+<wpt-selector> - DOM element to set the innerText of

 <value> - value to use